 Please don’t change the wording of the Order.
 If we try sending a bunch of different “orders” to Congress, none of these separate orders will gain the Majority backing we may need to make this happen.
 In addition to the Order tho, if people would like to offer additional ideas, simply title a separate page: Addendum (or something like this) – and write your ideas out on these pages and include it with your Order.
 Do your best to keep it brief, Congress people (and staff) already have too much reading to do.

 I hope I have clearly explained the tax free & tuition free solution to all educational funding.

 Like any true innovation, it requires a bit of time to process the information and consider it.
-But, once people grasp the simplicity that their diplomas and degrees represent a measured amount of valuable knowledge they hold, and are, in fact, assets with a universal value, all that is left to do is have Congress draft some law and the US Treasury to start accounting for them on the general public ledger.
+But, once people grasp the simplicity that their diplomas and degrees represent a measured amount of valuable knowledge they hold, which is, in fact, an intangible asset with a universal value, all that is left to do is have Congress draft some law and the US Treasury to start accounting for them on the general public ledger.

-I would ask people to help make this page go “viral,” but I think of this as a brilliant “cure” to educational funding & economic “diseases,” so… rather than going viral, help this brilliant idea Supernova by sharing it, and help give birth to future generations of super stars!
+I would ask people to help make this site and the initiative to go “viral,” but I think of this as a brilliant “cure” to educational funding & economic “diseases,” so… rather than going “viral,” help this brilliant idea Supernova by sharing it, and help give birth to future generations of super stars!

 Christopher Theodore of the family of RHODES

-Feel free to join the Google+ community or Facebook groups if you have questions or want to be more actively involved with this initiative:
+Feel free to join the LinkedIn Group if you have questions or want to be more actively involved with this initiative:

 #CongressionalOrder101 #EduFunding #Initiative